SohaT7/Purchase_Analysis/README.md

 * SQL

 ### Description:
 Part one of this project runs multiple queries on the dataset to retrieve some general information from Google Analytics.
 Part two of the project comprises of building a machine learning model to help predict whther a visitor will make a purchase while active on the website or not.
+The relevant queries for each of these can be found in the [Queries folder](https://github.com/SohaT7/Purchase_Analysis/tree/main/Queries).

 ### Part ONE: Running Queries
 Queries were run on the dataset to calculate the percentage of purchasers versus non-purchasers, top 10 products by revenue, top 10 countries by visitors, and number of visitors by Channel Grouping (also referred to as simply "Channel" herein) type.

 #### Percentage of Purchasers versus Non-Purchasers
+Subqueries were written for unique visitors, purchasers, and non-purchasers.
+Number of unique visitors were obtained by counting all distinct values for the fullVisitorId field.
+Number of purchasers were obtianed by counting all distinct fullVisitorId values where total transactions were not null.
+Conversely, number of non-purchasers were obtained by counting all distinct fullVisitorId vlaues where total transactions were null.

+This was followed by running calculations using these new variables to get the percentage of purchasers and non-purchasers in our dataset.

 #### Top 10 Products by Revenue